rj-vinodh/Hash-Button-for-IFTTT/README.md

 **PLEASE DONT SHARE YOUR KEY**

-### Quick overview of connection to maker in slides
+### Quick overview of connection to Webhooks in slides
 ![slide1](slide1.gif)

 ## Creating Applet